Skip to content

 Advanced voice tuning

-If the UI exposes extra controls such as voice temperature, sampling, or guidance values, treat them as second-pass tuning.
+If the UI exposes extra controls such as Telephone EQ, enhanced pronunciation, expressiveness, speech tempo, word focus, speaking style, or guidance values, treat them as second-pass tuning.
 They are rarely the reason a first callback flow succeeds or fails.

 Use them only when: